Home Aviation Private Jets to The Masters 2026

 Airports operating under FAA special procedures during Masters Week

 The FAA issues special air traffic procedures covering four airports in the Augusta region during Masters Week.
-Each has different characteristics, different ramp fee structures, and different ground transport distances to Augusta National.
+Each has different runway characteristics, ramp fee structures, and ground transport distances to Augusta National.
 Choosing the right airport is the first and most consequential logistical decision.

-Augusta Regional Airport (AGS / KAGS) — 15 min from Augusta National
+Augusta Regional (AGS) — 15–20 min from Augusta National

 The main private aviation hub for Masters Week.
-Runway length of 8,001 feet accommodates midsize and super-midsize jets.
-24-hour operations.
-Full FBO facilities with in-flight catering, fuel, and ground transport.
-Approximately 15 to 20 minutes from Augusta National by road.
+Runway length of 8,001 feet accommodates midsize, super-midsize, and heavy jets.
+Full FBO facilities with catering, fuel, and ground transport coordination.
 Not an international port of entry — international arrivals must clear customs elsewhere first.
-Parking fills months ahead of the event.
-FlightBridge reservations are required; operators should submit trip information and secure parking as soon as the trip is confirmed.
-GlobalCharter has established handling relationships at AGS that simplify the reservation process.
+Parking fills months ahead.
+FlightBridge reservations are required and must be secured as soon as the trip is confirmed.

-Daniel Field (DNL / KDNL) — 10 min from Augusta National
+Daniel Field (DNL) — 10 min from Augusta National

-The closest airport to Augusta National — approximately 10 minutes by ground transport.
-Two asphalt runways of 4,002 and 3,738 feet, suitable for light jets, turboprops, and piston aircraft.
-A temporary air traffic control tower is operated during Masters Week to manage the increase in traffic.
-The shorter runways limit access to larger jets, but for the right aircraft category this is the most convenient arrival option and typically operates at lower ramp fees than AGS.
-Daniel Field is the preferred airport for clients travelling on light jets who want the fastest possible ground connection to the course.
+The closest airport to Augusta National.
+Two runways of 4,002 and 3,738 feet, suitable for light jets, turboprops, and piston aircraft.
+A temporary air traffic control tower operates during Masters Week.
+The shorter runways exclude larger jets, but for the right aircraft category this is the most convenient arrival option and typically operates at lower ramp fees than AGS.

 Overflow Option

-Aiken Municipal Airport (AIK / KAIK) — 30 min from Augusta National
+Aiken Municipal (AIK) — 30 min from Augusta National

 Overflow Option